AbhinavPraveen/UoP-HPC-Docs/source/ai/ollama.rst

    # Run the model with the Ollama instance
    podman exec -it ollama ollama run llama4:scout

+You will then see a prompt and will be able to ask the Llama 4 model questions.
+Other ways of interacting with Ollama are available but not covered here.

 Once done, bring down your Ollama instance and exit your GPU session.

 .. code-block:: bash